Our Governing Body and Governor Information

 I have two sons, my eldest is currently in Year 1 at Heatherside Infant School and we hope that both he and his younger brother will complete their primary education within Heatherside Schools community.
 I am extremely passionate about playing an active role within this school and to be able to give something back this is wonderful community over the coming years.
 As a governor, I look to draw upon the skills, knowledge, and experiences I have gained in my education through to PhD and in my career within a global clinical trials within the pharmaceutical industry.
 I also volunteer as a STEM Ambassador to promote science education and fostering a culture of curiosity and discovery among young students.

 Elaine Greaney (Vice Chair)

 I work as an engineering manager in the Space industry.
-I have 2 children at Heatherside Junior school and became a parent governor in 2020.
+I have one child at Heatherside Junior school and one who left to move to secondary school in 2023.
+I became a parent governor in 2020.

 I am enjoying representing the Heatherside parents and supporting the school which has had such positive impact on my children and our local community.

 I have been part of the Heatherside Community for the last 23 years as a childminder and with my children having attended both the Infant’s and Junior’s.
 I have always wanted to become more involved in the schools but unfortunately work restraints and family life have not allowed.
 Now I feel I am in position to be able to support and learn more about the leadership of the school; and hopefully my knowledge and skills will be of value.
 I have particular interest around safeguarding and child protection; and to ensure all children have the opportunity to thrive in a safe and caring environment.